tjtate/sparkpost-api-documentation/services/sending_domains_api.md

 ## Verify [/sending-domains/{domain_name}/verify]

 ### Verify a Sending Domain [POST]

-**Note:** While it is possible to call this endpoint in SparkPost Elite, the verification status of a sending domain will not affect sending.
-It is currently possible to send from an unverified domain in SparkPost Elite.

 The verify resource operates differently depending on the provided request fields:
   * Including the fields "dkim_verify" and/or "spf_verify" in the request initiates a check against the associated DNS record type for the specified sending domain.